7+ Lean process improvement tools to grow your business

 • Ask why something went wrong.

-• Now take the answer and ask why that factor wasn’t as it should be.
+• Now take the answer and ask why that factor was not as it should be.

 • Take your second answer and find the reason why it happened.

-• Keep going till you’ve repeated the “why” question five times.
+• Keep going till you have repeated the “why” question five times.

 • Now that you have five reasons that led up to things not going as well as they should, you can start addressing them starting with the fifth why and working back.

-Make the necessary process changes to ensure that the problem you encountered doesn’t happen again and monitor the situation to see if you’ve nailed it.
+Make the necessary process changes to ensure that the problem you encountered does not happen again and monitor the situation to see if you have nailed it.

-Asking questions is the beginning of knowledge – but it’s also a great way to formulate an effective plan of action.
+Asking questions is the beginning of knowledge - but it is also a great way to formulate an effective plan of action.

 • Avoid inertia when launching your process improvement plan.